nickpothier93/geography-js/README.md

 0.2 : Base game implemented but not optimized.
 Still missing save option and CSS.
 Compiles and works.

 0.3 : Code more optized.
 Flags A-B added.
 Game works but is missing saving feature/CSS.

+0.4: CSS added, more countries added, in working condition.
+Needs more clean up before release.